achuv37/Note-Taker/README.md

 # Note Taker
-The Note-taking App we will work on is a web application that allows the user to input text and deletes the inputted texts.
+The Note-taking App we will work on is a web application that allows the user to input text and deletes the saved notes.
 ## Description

 * This note taking application allows us to save notes with a title and plain text.The Note Taker app makes creating, viewing, and deleting notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.